Mehmet Günal

 Mehmet Günal (born 7 October 1964) is a Turkish economist and politician, who serves as the Deputy Leader of the Nationalist Movement Party (MHP) responsible for Turkish world and International relations since 11 May 2016.
-He has served as a Member of Parliament for Antalya since 22 July 2007.
+He has served as a Member of Parliament for Antalya from 2007 to 2018.

 Günal is a graduate of Ankara University.
 Before entering politics, he worked as an expert at the Central Bank of the Republic of Turkey.
 Married and able to speak semi-fluent English, he wrote five economy books.